-Camp ChangeMaker is a new camp this year that came about from a past Camp CEO camper wanting to dive deeper into the world of nonprofits.
+Camp ChangeMaker is a new camp this year that came about from a past Leadership Camp for Middle School Girls camper wanting to dive deeper into the world of nonprofits.
 It’s a tangible display of what these empowering programs can spark for the young people who get involved.

 And now all kids can be involved in EmBe programming.
 With FLL and Let Me Run (the boy version of GOTR), boys can find that same confidence and mentoring that they need.